harmonyideas/python-scripts/README.md

 # collection-of-code
-This project contains a collection of short scripts I have written in Python.
+This project contains a collection of short Python scripts.

 DirName      | Description
 ------------- | -------------